-To achieve the goal of submitting a Completed Application, you must carefully read and respond to all questions in the Disability Application.
+To achieve the goal of submitting a completed Disability Retirement Application, you must carefully read and respond to all questions in the Disability Application.
 Full instructions are in the Application.
 Listed below are the areas of information needed for the completion of your Application.

 General Information.
 We need your contact information and social security number.
 Please, fill it out thoroughly.
 This enables us to communicate with you regarding your case.
 If you change your address and or phone number, please contact us with your new information.